tursodatabase/libsql/autoconf/README.txt

  * the sqlite3.h and sqlite3ext.h header files required to link programs and sqlite extensions against the installed libary.
  * autoconf/automake installation infrastucture.
+ * a Makefile.msc and sqlite3.rc for Microsoft Visual C++

 The generic installation instructions for autoconf/automake are found in the INSTALL file.